 The collapse of the Soviet Union and its consequences for education in the post-Soviet space of the newly independent states created new political and social realities.
 The mono-centric system of government and decision making based on communist ideology ceased to exist.
-The process of secession took place against the background of a struggle between the centre and nationalist-minded elites in the republics.1 The newly formed states were faced with the task of creating their own models of state governance covering all aspects of life within their societies, based on local cultural and ideological values.
+The process of secession took place against the background of a struggle between the centre and nationalist-minded elites in the republics.
+The newly formed states were faced with the task of creating their own models of state governance covering all aspects of life within their societies, based on local cultural and ideological values.

 The collapse of the Soviet Union was accompanied by a multitude of armed conflicts, one of which was the Georgian-Abkhaz conflict.
 However, as Natella Akaba remarks, '[I]t is customary to view the Georgian-Abkhaz conflict in the context of the collapse of the USSR.
-Although this epoch-making event was undoubtedly a powerful catalyst in the escalation of this conflict and its transition into armed violence, we cannot ignore the fact that there were already serious Abkhaz-Georgian disputes and inter-ethnic tensions when the USSR appeared to be an impregnable stronghold'.2
+Although this epoch-making event was undoubtedly a powerful catalyst in the escalation of this conflict and its transition into armed violence, we cannot ignore the fact that there were already serious Abkhaz-Georgian disputes and inter-ethnic tensions when the USSR appeared to be an impregnable stronghold'.

-Even during the Soviet era, there were fundamental differences in the ways that Abkhaz and Georgian historians interpreted particular events in their academic (and pseudoacademic) historiographical studies of the ethno-political processes in Abkhazia and Georgian-Abkhaz relations in the 20th century.
-In 1977 members of the Abkhaz cultural intelligentsia sent a series of letters to the senior administration of the Communist Party of the USSR, drawing attention, amongst other things, to 'the process of the Georgianisation of Abkhaz history' by Georgian academics.3 The authors of one famous letter, "One hundred and thirty" drew the attention of the senior Party administration of the USSR to various tricks used by Georgian academics, who 'artificially substitute[d] facts'4 which were inconvenient for Georgian historiography and dressed up their actions with 'formalistic kowtowing to Marxist-Leninist theory'.5 The letter's authors believed that their Georgian opponents were manipulating the idea of friendship between the peoples:
+Even during the Soviet era, there were fundamental differences in the ways that Abkhaz and Georgian historians interpreted particular events in their academic (and pseudo-academic) historiographical studies of the ethno-political processes in Abkhazia and Georgian-Abkhaz relations in the 20th century.
+In 1977 members of the Abkhaz cultural intelligentsia sent a series of letters to the senior administration of the Communist Party of the USSR, drawing attention, amongst other things, to 'the process of the Georgianisation of Abkhaz history' by Georgian academics.
+The authors of one famous letter, "One hundred and thirty" drew the attention of the senior Party administration of the USSR to various tricks used by Georgian academics, who 'artificially substitute[d] facts' which were inconvenient for Georgian historiography and dressed up their actions with 'formalistic kowtowing to Marxist-Leninist theory'.
+The letter's authors believed that their Georgian opponents were manipulating the idea of friendship between the peoples:

-1 As Viktor Shnirelman argues, 'the politicisation of ethnicity by the Bolsheviks in the 1920s and their creation of a hierarchical ethno-political administrative structure meant that ethno-nationalism became a recurring factor in domestic policy at all levels' (V. A. Shnirelman (2003).
+As Viktor Shnirelman argues, 'the politicisation of ethnicity by the Bolsheviks in the 1920s and their creation of a hierarchical ethno-political administrative structure meant that ethno-nationalism became a recurring factor in domestic policy at all levels' (V. A. Shnirelman (2003).
 Voiny pamyati.
 Mify, identichnost' i politika na Kavkaze [Wars of Memory.
 Myths, identity and politics in the Caucasus].
 IKTs 'Akademkniga': Moscow, p.11).

-2 N. Akaba & I. Khintba (2011).
+N. Akaba & I. Khintba (2011).
 Transformatsiia gruzino-abkhazskogo konflikta: pereosmislenie paradigmy [The transformation of the Georgian-Abkhaz conflict: reinterpreting paradigms].
 Sukhum, p.6.

-3 Abkhaz letter of 1977, "One hundred and thirty": To the Presidium of the Eighth Session of the Supreme Soviet of the USSR, to the General Secretary of the the Central Committee of the Communist Party of the Soviet Union, Chairman of the Presidium of the Supreme Soviet of the USSR, comrade Brezhnev, to Members and Candidates for membership of the Politburo of the Central Committee of the Communist Party of the Soviet Union, Chairman of the Supreme Soviet of the USSR, comrade Brezhnev, to Members and Candidates for membership of the Politburo of the Central Committee of the Communist Party of the Soviet Union, Chairman of the Presidium of the Supreme Soviet of the RSFSR, comrade Yasnov (I. G. Marykhuba (1994).
-Abkhazia v sovetskuiu epokhu; Abkhazskyi pis'ma (1947-1989): Sb. dokumentov, T.1 (Abkhazia during the Soviet era; Abkhaz letters (1947-1989): Collected documents, Vol. 1).
-EU-fa: Akua (Sukhum), p.167).
+Abkhaz letter of 1977, "One hundred and thirty": To the Presidium of the Eighth Session of the Supreme Soviet of the USSR, to the General Secretary of the the Central Committee of the Communist Party of the Soviet Union, Chairman of the Presidium of the Supreme Soviet of the USSR, comrade Brezhnev, to Members and Candidates for membership of the Politburo of the Central Committee of the Communist Party of the Supreme Soviet Onion, Chairman of the Presidium of the Supreme Soviet of the RSFSR, comrade Yasnov (I. G. Marykhuba (1994).
+Abkhaziia v sovetskuiu epokhu; Abkhazskyi pis'ma (1947-1989): Sb. dokumentov, T.1 [Abkhazia during the Soviet era; Abkhaz letters (1947-1989): Collected documents, Vol. 1].
+El'-fa: Akua (Sukhum), p.167).